 Attach or link test certificate issued from each root to be assessed for inclusion

 Answers to the following questions

-What business purpose will certificates issued from these root certificates serve?
+What business purpose and applications (ex: code signing, SSL Client SSL Server, S/MIME, etc) will certificates issued from these root certificates serve?

 To whom will the certificates be issued?

 What is the validation process for someone requesting a certificate issued from these roots?

 A copy of the root(s) to be evaluated can be included in the e-mail for initial examination.